huntdatacenter/docs/docs/do-science/guides/welcome-back.md

 ### Where can I get more information?

-Our documentation pages (these web page) is a good place to get started.
+Our documentation pages (these web pages) is a good place to get started.
 Start in our [Do science](/do-science) section and in our [FAQs](/do-science/faq).

 ### Where can I get help?

-We are always happy to get in touch and hear what is going on your side.
+We are always happy to get in touch and hear what is going on.
 The best way to reach us is through our [Service desk](/do-science/service-desk/#service-desk-for-lab-users) and Slack.

 **Service desk**